richClubb/richClubb.github.io/blog/spending_way_too_much_time/index.md

 [Code Link](https://github.com/richClubb/adventofcode/tree/main/2023/day05/c)

 I spend most of my time in C, C++ or Rust these days.
 Work has me in C++ and Rust and most of the embedded stuff I'm doing is in C, so this was ok.
 I set myself the challenge to learn more about memory safety in C so I learned to use `valgrind` and `asan` to find memory leaks and errors.
 I also tried out a source code arrangement where the include and unit tests life alongside the code to make it more modular.
-I think it makes for a nicer more managable codebase than having separate `include/` `test/` and `src/` directories in the root of the directory.
+I think it makes for a nicer more manageable codebase than having separate `include/` `test/` and `src/` directories in the root of the directory.

 The hardest part of this was mostly the file parsing, extracting the data into a sensible format, the rest was pretty easy.